Who We Are

 Rev. Dr. Najuma Smith is Founding Pastor of Word of Encouragement Church and Program Manager of the USC Cecil Murray Center for Community Engagement.
 She speaks frequently about women’s empowerment, women in ministry, sexual violence awareness, civic engagement and the Black church.

 Daria Nuñez attends Dolores Mission Church and has been involved with LA Voice as a leader for more than seven years.
 Ms. Nuñez is also a member of the Board of Commissioners of the Housing Authority of the City of Los Angeles (HACLA).
 She is an immigrant from Mexico.

-Rachel Bishop is the Development and Operations Director for LA Voice.
+Rachel Bishop is the Chief Operating Officer for LA Voice.
 She came to Los Angeles from Brooklyn to join the LA Voice staff in June 2015.

 She previously served as Development Director for United Community Centers, a social justice oriented community center in East New York, Brooklyn.

 Prior to that, she spent five years with the League of Young Voters in a number of roles ranging from Operations Assistant to National Programs Director.

 She has a B.A. in Political Science from New York University.
 In her free time, she likes to make music, cook food, and take naps.